semaphoreui/semaphore-docs/administration-guide/installation_manually.md

 [Ansible](https://docs.ansible.com/ansible/latest/getting_started/index.html) is build using the [Python3](https://docs.python.org/3/) programming language.

-So its clean setup essential for Ansible to work correctly.
+So its clean setup is essential for Ansible to work correctly.

 First - make sure the packages `python3` and `python3-pip` are installed on your system!